VIDEOS

 Ana María Ariza Ana María Ariza

-María Cira, a displaced Wayúu Venezuelan woman
+María Cira, A displaced Wayúu Venezuelan Woman

 María Cira at the Americares Colombia clinic in Maicao, La Guajira.